ZF-Commons/ZfcUser/README.md

-EdpUser
+ZfcUser
 =======
 Version 0.0.1 Created by Evan Coury

 Introduction
 ------------

-EdpUser is a user registration and authentication module for Zend Framework 2, which can utilize either Doctrine2 or Zend\Db.
+ZfcUser is a user registration and authentication module for Zend Framework 2, which can utilize either Doctrine2 or Zend\Db.
 It provides the foundations for adding user authentication and registration to your ZF2 site.
 It is built to be very simple and easily to extend.